 Tunnel Beach, Dunedin

-This small beach surrounded by sandstone cliffs is one of Dunedin’s most iconic sights.
+Tunnel Beach, surrounded by sandstone cliffs and a rocky coastline, is one of Dunedin’s most iconic sights.
 The steps leading down to the beach were commissioned by William Cargill way back in 1870s so his family could frolic in the tropical water (or not, this is Dunedin after all).
 The combination of history and nature makes Tunnel Beach a must-visit, but it does require a bit of effort.

 Walking to Tunnel Beach